Creating effective learning experiences

-Synchronous online courses take place in web conferencing systems, such as Blackboard Collaborate Ultra, Zoom, Skype or GoToMeeting, and are actively facilitated by one or more people.
-My work with synchronous online has mostly been to integrate this type of online learning with other modes of online learning, such as integrating web conferencing sessions into longer, asynchronous online courses; however, I also have designed many short ‘standalone’ synchronous online sessions that aren’t part of a larger course.
-In this mode I strive to create participatory learning environments for the participants as opposed to a “webcast” or “webinar” which often features a presenter talking to participants with no opportunity for participants to interact.
+Synchronous online courses or sessions take place in web conferencing systems, such as Blackboard Collaborate Ultra, Adobe Connect, Zoom or GoToMeeting, and are actively facilitated by one or more people.
+I often work with organizations who want to integrate this type of learning into their asynchronous online courses.
+I have also designed many short ‘standalone’ synchronous online sessions that aren’t part of a larger course.
+In this mode I strive to create participatory and interactive sessions instead of uni-directional presentations.

 “Beth developed an exceptional training program to prepare volunteers to provide post treatment support to cancer patients.
 I had no experience with online facilitation and Beth was in BC while I was in Nova Scotia.
 It was an absolute pleasure working with Beth.
 Her organizational and facilitation skills made the process so easy.
 She has a great sense of humor and is clearly passionate and skilled at what she does.”

 – Kim Veino, Volunteer Engagement Coordinator, Canadian Cancer Society – Nova Scotia –

 E-learning courses are online self-study courses that learners complete on their own, without the presence of a facilitator or other participants.
-When designing in this mode one of my key considerations is to write measurable learning outcomes that can be accomplished by the learner when learning alone.
-My goal is to create e-learning courses that aren’t just the “click-through” kind, but ones that really engage and inspire the learner.
-To create visually-pleasing and interactive e-learning courses I usually use Articulate Storyline 360 for this kind of work, which allows me to create custom interactions and gives me access to dozens of templates, images and character sets.
-I have also created e-learning courses solely using activities within the Moodle Learning Management System (LMS), for example the Lesson activity which allows me to create branching, scenario-based learning.
+When designing in this mode two of my key considerations are to write measurable learning outcomes that can be accomplished by the learner when learning alone and to create learning modules that are interactive and motivating for the learner.
+I usually use Articulate Storyline 360 for this kind of work, which allows me to create custom interactions and gives me access to dozens of templates, images and character sets.
+I have also created self-study e-learning courses in Moodle and with Articulate Rise.